nuttycream/deeznuts/content/projects/omnichicken.md

 it's completely functional.
 Cable management is obviously not our specialty but cleaning it all up could come later.
-At this point the bot was completely functional, it was missing some _optional_ features that I wanted to implement, but it could line-follow and avoid an obstacle at this point in time.
+At this point the bot was completely functional, it was missing some _optional_ features that I wanted to implement, but it could line-follow and avoid an obstacle at this point in our project.

 ## Physics